LONDON - KINGS CROSS - BAR RIOJA

 100% Garnacha Blanca (not shown in the above picture).

-A truly unique wine, the only 100% Mazuelo Reserva in Rioja.
-A flavour bomb of cherries and chocolate, with incredible purity and intensity.
+This unique wine is the only 100% Mazuelo Reserva in Rioja.
+It is a flavour bomb of cherries and chocolate with incredible purity and intensity.

 Viñedos Sierra Cantabria Gran Reserva, Rioja Alavesa 2012 98% Tempranillo, 2% Graciano, 24 months in American oak barrels

-Smokey, complex, and dizzyingly perfumed with truffle, vanilla, toast, and notes of balsamic and, packed with red berries.
+Smokey, complex, and dizzyingly perfumed with truffle, vanilla, toast, and balsamic notes packed with red berries.

-Palacio de Manzanos Viñedo Singular 1890 Manzanos Rioja Oriental 2017 A singular Vineyard, 100% Garnacha, an elegant lighter style, similar, to Pinot Noir.
-Packed with layers of forest fruits, rounded and supremely sophisticated.
+Palacio de Manzanos Viñedo Singular 1890 Manzanos Rioja Oriental 2017 A singular vineyard, 100% Garnacha, is an elegant lighter style similar to Pinot Noir.
+It is packed with layers of forest fruits, rounded and supremely sophisticated.

 Rioja wines are split into four classification levels.